-triangular channel with opening half-angle α so long as $\theta + \alpha < \pi/2$.
-Shortly thereafter, Avyaswamy et al. [27] derived and numerically solved for the stationary (i.e. steady state) streamwise velocity field for this geometry.
-Closed-form analytical solutions for the free surface transient capillary flow in idealized containers with grooves or corners were demonstrated two decades later by several groups working independently.
-Dong and Chatzis [28], Weislogel and Lichter [29, 30] and Romero and Yost [31] derived and solved for the interface equation h(z,t) describing the thickness of a liquid film flowing within an open slender triangular groove satisfying the condition $d \ll L$, as sketched in Fig. 2.
+In one of the earliest studies of free-surface wicking of a Newtonian liquid, Concus and Finn [27] showed that a liquid drop will penetrate the interior of an open triangular channel with opening half angle α so long as $\theta + \alpha < \pi/2$.
+Shortly thereafter, Ayyaswamy et al. [28] derived and numerically solved for the stationary (i.e., steady-state) streamwise velocity field for this geometry.
+Closed-form analytical solutions for the free-surface transient capillary flow in idealized containers with grooves or corners were demonstrated two decades later by several groups working independently.
+Dong and Chatzis [29], Weislogel and Lichter [30,31], and Romero and Yost [32] derived and solved for the interface equation h(z, t) describing the thickness of a liquid film flowing within an open slender triangular groove satisfying the condition $d \ll L$, as sketched in Fig. 2.
 The mechanism responsible for spontaneous capillary flow within an open groove turned out to be more complex than its counterpart for small enclosures.
-While for interior flow the liquid column is pulled forward by the net force of surface tension acting along the triple line (i.e. the line defining the junction between the gas, liquid and solid media), the free boundary in an open capillary driven system experiences a normal force across the entire interface whose shape typically varies in space and time.
-By implementing two key assumptions, namely that the streamwise variation in liquid height varies smoothly on a length scale L much larger than d, and that the flow is slow enough such that capillary forces dominate inertial and viscous forces, these researchers were able to show that the crosssection of the liquid surface must describe a circular arc of radius R(z).
+While for interior flow the liquid column is pulled forward by the net force of surface tension acting along the triple line (i.e., the line defining the junction between the gas, liquid, and solid media), the free boundary in an open capillary driven system experiences a normal force across the entire interface whose shape typically varies in space and time.
+By implementing two key assumptions, namely, that the streamwise variation in liquid height varies smoothly on a length scale L much larger than d and that the flow is slow enough such that capillary forces dominate inertial and viscous forces, these researchers were able to show that the cross section of the liquid surface must describe a circular arc of radius R(z).
 Hence the pressure gradient driving the flow stems exclusively from the streamwise variation in R(z).
-These two assumptions therefore led to a nonlinear diffusion equation describing the relaxation of the cross-sectional liquid area proportional to $h^2(z,t)$.
-While Romero and Yost [31] and Dong and Chatzis [28] assumed unidirectional flow as well.
-Weislogel and Lichter [29, 30] were able to derive similar results without relying on this simplification by instead conducting a formal perturbation expansion based on the slender parameter approximation $(\varepsilon)^2 = (d/L)^2 \ll 1$.
-These separate efforts led to the conclusion that there exist transient solutions according to which the penetration distance zscales in time as $(D t)^{1/2}$ where $D = \gamma d K(\theta, \alpha)/\mu$, d is a characteristic liquid thickness (such as the groove depth or midline liquid thickness) and $K(\theta, \alpha)$ is a geometric factor.
-Chen, Weislogel, and Nardin [32] later generalized this result to channels with constant cross-section ranging from the nearly-rectangular to highly rounded grooves.
+These two assumptions therefore led to a nonlinear diffusion equation describing the relaxation of the cross-sectional liquid area proportional to $h^2(z, t)$.
+While Romero and Yost [32] and Dong and Chatzis [29] assumed unidirectional flow as well, Weislogel and Lichter [30,31] were able to derive similar results without relying on this simplification by instead conducting a formal perturbation expansion based on the slender parameter approximation $(\varepsilon)^2 = (d/L)^2 \ll 1$.
+These separate efforts led to the conclusion that there exist transient solutions according to which the penetration distance z scales in time as $(Dt)^{1/2}$, where $D = \gamma dK(\theta, \alpha)/\mu$, d is a characteristic liquid thickness (such as the groove depth or midline liquid thickness), and $K(\theta, \alpha)$ is a geometric factor.
+Chen et al. [33] later generalized this result to channels with constant cross section ranging from the nearly rectangular to highly rounded grooves.
 In all cases, it was confirmed that the penetration distance retains the $t^{1/2}$ scaling.
-Numerous experimental studies [25, 29, 33-36] and references therein have since confirmed their predictions.
+Numerous experimental studies [26,30,34-36] and references therein have since confirmed their predictions.
+These studies have examined the flow of liquids such as alcohols in grooved channels extending anywhere from 20 μ m to 100 mm with groove depths ranging from 50 to 800 μ m.
+More recently, interest has shifted toward open microfluidic systems for health diagnostic purposes where researchers are implementing narrow V-groove microchannels for analysis of whole blood [37].